mqnc/talon_german/README.md

 It won't work on mac unless you sign the pip installed library file yourself, or unless aegis ships the vosk kaldi library with talon pre-signed.

 ## Usage
-Say "german" to switch from command mode to German dictation mode and "English/Englisch" to switch back.
+Say "german" to switch from command mode to German dictation mode and "english/englisch" to switch back.
 Check out the german.talon and german.py files for German commands.

 ## Contribute
-Feel free to report issues or discuss things on Slack: https://talonvoice.com/chat
+Feel free to report issues or discuss things on Slack: https://talonvoice.com/chat #language-deutsch